 The menu in Hemingway is very basic and limited, albeit as delicious as ever.
 In fact, it was ranked atop Southern Living’s Top 50 BBQ joints in the South in 2018, a few notches ahead of Rodney’s new place.

-However, Rodney Scott’s BBQ boasts a much more extensive menu, including fried catfish, ribs, and turkey in addition to the staple pulled pork Scott is known for.
-Heck, you can even get a pit-cooked ribeye sandwich!
+However, Rodney Scott’s BBQ boasts a much more extensive menu, including ribeye, ribs, and turkey in addition to the staple pulled pork Scott is known for.
+Heck, you can even get a pit-cooked fried catfish sandwich!